jfgmesquita/C-Lang/String Length/README.md

 make
 ```

-This will compile the source code and generate an executable named sl.
+This will compile the source code and generate an executable named `sl`.

 ## Usage